github/swordfish/README.md

     script/rails s

-Running the tests requries PhatomJS.
+Running the tests requries PhantomJS.
 If you're on Mac OS X you can use homebrew to install this for you.

     brew install phantomjs